addyosmani/backbone-fundamentals/README.md

 });
 ```

-The <code>require()</code> at the end of our main.js file is simply there so we can load and instantiation the primary view for our application (<code>views/app.js</code>).
+The `require()` at the end of our main.js file is simply there so we can load and instantiation the primary view for our application (`views/app.js`).
 You'll commonly see both this and the configuration object included the most top-level script file for a project.

-In addition to offering name-mapping, the configuration object can be used to define additional properties such as <code>waitSeconds</code> - the number of seconds to wait before script loading times out and <code>locale</code>, should you wish to load up i118n bundles for custom languages.
-The <code>baseUrl</code> is simply the path to use for module lookups.
+In addition to offering name-mapping, the configuration object can be used to define additional properties such as `waitSeconds` - the number of seconds to wait before script loading times out and `locale`, should you wish to load up i118n bundles for custom languages.
+The `baseUrl` is simply the path to use for module lookups.

-For more information on configuration objects, please feel free to check out the excellent guide to them in the RequireJS docs: http://requirejs.org/docs/api.html#config.
+For more information on configuration objects, please feel free to check out the excellent guide to them in the [RequireJS docs](http://requirejs.org/docs/api.html#config).

 ###Modularizing our models, views and collections